microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 ---
 type: docs
-title: "Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster"
+title: "Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster via service account token authentication"
-linkTitle: "Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster"
+linkTitle: "Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster via service account token authentication"
 weight: 5
 description: >
 ---